 Embrace Fall Foliage, Food, and Festivals with a Long Fall Weekend Just Two Hours from Philly

 We all could use a breather every now and then.
-Getting away from your surroundings and exploring some new scenery can be refreshing and offer a nice escape.
+Getting away from your surroundings and exploring some new scenery is refreshing and offers a nice escape.
 And when you can do all that in just a two-hour drive, it becomes a no-brainer.
-That’s why Cumberland Valley, Pennsylvania, with its beer offerings, hiking trails, shopping, and amazing scenery is the ideal destination for a long weekend.
+That’s why Cumberland Valley, Pennsylvania, with its amazing craft beverage scene, numerous hiking trails, unique local shops and stunning scenery is the ideal destination for a long weekend.
 We’ve put together some suggestions to ensure you take in the best of what Cumberland Valley has to offer.
-Your weekend is waiting for you — go take it.
+It’s time to weekend easy.

-If you’re trying to see a lot of Cumberland Valley in a short amount of time, you can’t go wrong with traversing 20 locations along the Cumberland Valley Beer Trail.
-Take in the fresh fall air and taste the weekend with suds from breweries like Molly Pitcher Brewing Co. in Carlisle or imbibe some local spirits from Hook & Flask Still Works, which is run by two volunteer firefighters.
-Just a few blocks away is Grand Illusion Hard Cider, which features 15 Pennsylvania ciders, five beers, seven meads, and seven wines, as well as four non-alcoholic craft sodas.
+If you’re trying to see a lot of Cumberland Valley in a short amount of time, you can’t go wrong with traversing 25-plus locations along the Cumberland Valley Beer Trail.
+Take in the fresh fall air and taste the weekend with drinks from breweries like Molly Pitcher Brewing Co. in Carlisle or imbibe some local spirits from Hook & Flask Still Works, which is run by two volunteer firefighters.
+Just a few blocks away, Grand Illusion Hard Cider features 15 Pennsylvania ciders, five beers, seven meads, and seven wines, as well as four non-alcoholic craft sodas.
 There’s also a food menu with gluten-free options, so you can embrace fall with some grub to go along with it.
-Downtown Carlisle also has around 30 restaurants spanning many different cuisines, so you can satisfy your appetite after a day of exploring.
+After a day of exploring, satisfy your appetite at more than 30 local restaurants in downtown Carlisle, spanning a variety of flavorful cuisines.

 There is so much to explore within the downtowns that encompass Cumberland Valley.
 In Mechanicsburg, Camp Hill, and Carlisle, you can shop for souvenirs, a new statement piece for your home, or take away a classic antique.